jonthorell/RetroLoversUnited/README.md

 # Todo

-Clean up css from redundant classes
+1. Clean up css from redundant classes
-Document models
+2. Document models
-Add comments wherever needed
+3. Add comments wherever needed
+4. Chnage chip in category to display right avatar and editor-name
+5. Add a credits view.
+Avatars needs to be added there apart from the rest

 # User classes